Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 6 - What is The Best Driving Route.md

 ## Driving Plan:
 The driving plan is as follows to travel through from the Archean age to the Quaternary age:

-1. Start at Longlac, Ontario, and go to Nipigon, Ontario.
-Then, via Highway 11, go straiThunder Bay, Ontario (travels through Archean and Proterozoic) via Highway 11
+1. Start at Longlac, Ontario, and go to Nipigon, Ontario via Highway 11.
+Then, via Highway 17, go straight to Thunder Bay, Ontario (travels through Archean and Proterozoic)
 2. From Thunder Bay, Ontario, cross